Skip to main content

 Step 6: Access Your Application

-After successful deployment, you can refer to Accessing Cloud Functions via HTTP to set up a custom domain for accessing HTTP Cloud Functions.
+After successful deployment, you can refer to Accessing Cloud Functions via HTTP to set up custom domain access to HTTP cloud functions.

 Example Request